Nijampur Dhule: Tourism

 There is a temple of Shree Sant Savta Maharaj which is built in 2010.

 Economy

 Most of the economy is agriculture related.
 Vegetables grown in the village are sold in the markets of Surat, Nasik and Mumbai.
 Crops such as Millet, Chilli, onion, Groundnuts, sugarcane, Gram, cotton, wheat, jowar, etc. are also grown.

+Education

+Nijampur-Jaitane has several educational institutions, including government and private schools that provide primary and secondary education.
+The village also has a junior college serving students from the village and nearby areas.

 Administration

 Nijampur has as Village Gram Panchayat for day-to-day administration.
 The District Zilla Panchayat headquarters is at Dhule and the Block Panchayat is also at Dhule.

 Nijampur has Some commercial banks like SBI, co-operative banks like The Hasti co-operative bank ltd, agricultural credit societies, non-agricultural credit societies or other credit societies present within the village.